-ProWritingAid is another full-service proofreading software, grammar checker, writing coach, spelling checker, and punctuation checker, that might go into even more grammar details than WhiteSmoke.
-Take a look at this grammar and punctuation and spell-check tool for your words and yourself.
+ProWritingAid is another full-service proofreading software, writing coach, grammar, spelling, and punctuation checker, that might go into even more grammar details than WhiteSmoke.
+Take a look at this grammar, punctuation, and spell-check tool for your words and yourself.

-#1.
-ProWritingAid has a strong web-based punctuation checker and punctuation errors version, plus Windows and Mac desktop apps compatible with Word.
+1. ProWritingAid has a strong web-based punctuation checker, plus Windows and Mac desktop apps that are compatible with Word.

-The online grammar tool is also compatible with text on Chrome, Safari, and Firefox browsers.
-All of which are simple to use.
+The online grammar tool is also compatible with text in Chrome, Safari, and Firefox browsers — all of which are simple to use.

 That’s not all to love about this grammar checker app, though.

-ProWritingAid and its online grammar app tool works with Microsoft Office, Google Docs, Open Office, Scrivener, one of the top writing apps on the market.
+ProWritingAid and its online grammar app tool work with Microsoft Office, Google Docs, Open Office, and Scrivener, one of the top writing apps on the market.
 In fact, it has many Grammarly features users love.

 Even the Chrome and Word checker versions were simple to use, too.

-#4.
-But I think ProWritingAid’s strongest grammar checker sentence structure feature is the insanely-detailed reporting.
+4. But I think ProWritingAid’s strongest feature is the insanely-detailed reporting.
 It’s not just highly accurate, but its sentence structure tool will break down your writing ability into a few key categories.

-The Flesh-Kincaid report tells you how easy (or difficult) your content is to read an understand.
+The Flesh-Kincaid report tells you how easy (or difficult) your content is to read and understand.

 And the Writing Style report helps you spot bad habits, like passive voice.

-#3.
-ProWritingAid does not offer any mobile apps at this time.
+3. ProWritingAid doesn’t offer any mobile apps at this time.